Hedge and Mutual Funds' Fees and the Separation of Private Investments: Main Result

 \subsubsection{Hedge Funds}

 In a hedge fund, the manager receives a flow of performance fees subject to a high-water mark provision.
-The high-water mark $X^{*}_{t}$ is the running maximum $X^{*}_{t} = \displaystyle\max_{0\leq s\leq t}X_{s}$ of the net value of the fund.
-Then, with investment strategy $\pix$, the net fund return equals the gross return on the amount invested $X^{\pix}_{t}\pix_{t}$, minus performance fees, which are a fraction of the increase in the high-water mark.
+The high-water mark $\bar X_{t}$ is the running maximum $\bar X_{t} = \displaystyle\max_{0\leq s\leq t}X_{s}$ of the net value of the fund.\footnote{In the rest of the paper, for any process $(X_t)_{t\geq0}$, $\bar X_t$ denotes its running maximum.} Then, with the investment strategy $\pix$, the net fund return equals the gross return on the amount invested $X^{\pix}_{t}\pix_{t}$, minus performance fees, which are a fraction of the increase in the high-water mark.
 Thus, with $0<\alpha<1$,

-In this equation, the last term reflects the fact that each dollar of gross profit is split into $\alpha$ dollars as fees, plus $1-\alpha$ dollars as net profit, whence performance fees are $\alpha/(1-\alpha)$ times net profits.
+In this equation, the last term reflects the fact that each dollar of gross profit is split into $\alpha$ dollars as fees, plus $1-\alpha$ dollars as net profit, whence performance fees are $\alpha/(1-\alpha)$ times net profit.

 Similarly, the return on the manager's wealth equals the return on the risky wealth $F^{\pix,\pif}_{t}\pif_{t}$, plus the fees earned from the fund, i.e. Note, in particular, that while the fund evolution depends only on its policy $\pix$, the evolution of wealth $F^{\pix,\pif}_{t}$ depends both on $\pif$ and on $\pix$, as the latter drives earned fees.